tacowordpress/taco-theme/src/app/config/README.md

 ],
 ```

-Note: In order for WordPress to deregister an existing script that you intend to override, the script's named key must match the script that's being overridden.
+Note: In order for WordPress to deregister an existing script that you intend to override (such as may be the case with jQuery), the script's named key must match the script that's being overridden.

 ## Customizing body and menu classes